1981 Michigan State Spartans football team

-The 1981 Michigan State Spartans football team represented Michigan State University in the 1981 Big Ten Conference football season.
-In their second season under head coach Muddy Waters, the Spartans compiled a 5–6 overall record (4–5 against Big Ten opponents) and finished in a tie for sixth place in the Big Ten Conference.
+The 1981 Michigan State Spartans football team was an American football team that represented Michigan State University as a member of the Big Ten Conference during the 1981 Big Ten football season.
+In their second season under head coach Muddy Waters, the Spartans compiled a 5–6 record (4–5 in conference games), tied for sixth place in the Big Ten, and outscored opponents by a total of 263 to 249.
+In four games against ranked opponents, they lost to No. 8 Ohio State, No. 6 Michigan, and No. 19 Iowa, and defeated No. 14 Wisconsin.

 Four Spartans were recognized by the Associated Press (AP) and/or the United Press International (UPI) as first-team players on the 1981 All-Big Ten Conference football team: center Tom Piette (AP-2; UPI-1); linebacker Carl Banks (AP-2; UPI-1); defensive back Jim Burroughs (AP-2; UPI-1); and placekicker Morten Andersen (AP-1; UPI-1).
 Several Michigan State players ranked among the Big Ten leaders, including the following: